Terms & Conditions

 Methods of Payment

 Payment is expected for all services, drugs, diets or other supplies at the time the work is carried out.
 For diets or drugs ordered specially for a client at their request, and where the practice is unable to return the goods to the supplier, payment may be requested at the time the order is placed by the client.
 Any outstanding accounts are due for settlement at the end of the consultation, the discharge of your pet or on collection of prescriptions or other supplies.
-Accounts can be settled using cash or valid debit or credit cards with the exception of American Express.
+Accounts can be settled using cash, valid debit or credit cards with the exception of American Express, payment link or BACs transfers.
 Unfortunately we are unable to accept cheques.

-If the account remains outstanding after 7 days, a reminder will be sent.
+If an account is outstanding at the end of the trading day a payment link or invoice may be sent by email.
+If the account remains outstanding reminder invoices will be sent by email on a weekly basis.
 After due notice overdue accounts will be referred to our debt collecting agency or the County Court and further charges will be levied in respect of costs incurred in collecting the debt, such as production of reports, correspondence and court fees etc. Any cheque returned by our bank as unpaid, any credit card payment not honoured and any cash tendered that is found to be counterfeit will result in the original account being restored to the original sum with further charges being added in respect of bank charges and administrative costs together with interest on the principal sum.